exercism/rust/docs/CONTRIBUTING.md

 The full documentation for tera templates is [here][tera-docs].
 Following are some approaches that have worked for our specific needs.

-You will likely want to look at the exercise's `canonical-data.json` to see what structure your input data has.
+You will likely want to look at the exercise's `canonical-data.json` to see what your input data looks like.
 You can use `bin/symlink_problem_specifications.sh` to have this data symlinked into the actual exercise directory.
 Handy!